onflow/flow/flips/20201310-storage-fees.md

 Current accounts will be updated to include storage used/capacity fields, with the capacity being set to the minimum capacity.
 For the accounts that are over the limit we need to buy sufficient storage.

 Current users will not be impacted until they they reach storage capacity.

-## Questions and Discussion Topics

-1. Could an account be deleted for the purpose of refunding its creation fee.
-1. When calling `deductAccountCreationFee` on the **FlowServiceAccount** besides storage fees what constitutes the fees?: